atskureli1/atskureli1/README.md

 📂 _Coding for the People, Sharing with the People_

 ---

-## 📖 About Me
-Greetings, Comrade!
-I am a developer fighting bugs on the digital frontlines and building a brighter future in code.
-My battlefields are **Front-End Development** and **SA-MP Pawno scripting**.

 As the old posters once declared:
 > *“Code is Power — Open Source is Freedom!”*